 The participants may choose any one specific task described below or approach the tasks as each one building upon the previous tasks.
 Some tasks do necessarily require the output of previous tasks, e.g., Task 2 requires Task 1, but Task 3 can be performed independently.

-Task 1: Extract AdverseReactions and related entities (Severity, Factor, DrugClass, Negation, Animal).
+Task 1: Extract AdverseReactions and related mentions (Severity, Factor, DrugClass, Negation, Animal).
 This is similar to many NLP Named Entity Recognition (NER) evaluations.

-Task 2: Identify the relations between AdverseReactions and related entities (i.e., Negated, Hypothetical, Effect, and Equiv).
+Task 2: Identify the relations between AdverseReactions and related mentions (i.e., Negated, Hypothetical, and Effect).
 This is similar to many NLP relation identification evaluations.

-Precision/Recall/F1-measure on entity-level annotations, using both partial and exact matching.
+Precision/Recall/F1-measure on mention-level annotations, using both partial and exact matching.

 Primary Metric: micro-averaged F1 on exact matches.